awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_USER.md

 When you set the session timeout, it's applied to new sessions only\.
 To view information about active user sessions, including the start time, user name, and session timeout, query the [STV\_SESSIONS](r_STV_SESSIONS.md) system view\.
 To view information about user\-session history, query the [STL\_SESSIONS](r_STL_SESSIONS.md) view\.
 To retrieve information about database users, including session\-timeout values, query the [SVL\_USER\_INFO](r_SVL_USER_INFO.md) view\.

+EXTERNALID *external\_id*
+The identifier for the user, which is associated with an identity provider\.
+The user must have their password disabled\.
+For more information, see [Native identity provider \(IdP\) federation for Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/redshift-iam-access-control-native-idp.html)\.

 ### Usage notes<a name="create_user-usage-notes"></a>

 By default, all users have CREATE and USAGE privileges on the PUBLIC schema\.
 To disallow users from creating objects in the PUBLIC schema of a database, use the REVOKE command to remove that privilege\.